AntunesLab/crossdome/README.md

 <a href=''><img src="man/figures/workflow.png" align="center"/></a>

 <p align="justify">
-**Figure 1.
-Crossdome workflow and strategy.** Crossdome summarises biochemical properties per amino acid into 12 principal components.
+<b>Figure 1.
+Crossdome workflow and strategy.</b>Crossdome summarises
+biochemical properties per amino acid into 12 principal components.
 In turn, the principal components are used to convert peptide sequences into biochemical profiles (matrices).
 Next, given a target peptide,